-James G. Pennycuick, a British-born inventor living in Boston, Massachusetts, receives a USA patent for “a new and useful Improvement in Tiles for Illuminating Purposes. . . in pavements, vault-covers, and in other situations.”
+James Gray Pennycuick, a British-born inventor living in Boston, Massachusetts, receives a USA patent for “a new and useful Improvement in Tiles for Illuminating Purposes. . . in pavements, vault-covers, and in other situations.”
 His new glass tile design features a pattern of light-refracting prismatic ridges to direct sunlight into dark areas.

 The same year, he receives a patent for another invention: a method of creating screw threads in glass insulators used on power poles.
 Pennycuick has difficulty finding investors to finance manufacturing of his prism tiles, but after four years, he secures financing to purchase a glassworks factory in Sandwich, Massachusetts, to make his glass insulators.

 Pennycuick moves to Toronto, Canada, and enters into a partnership with Thomas W. Horn, a Canadian businessman.
 In February 1896, Horn founds the Prismatic Glass Company of Toronto to produce Pennycuick’s tiles.
-However, the method of bonding tiles together into windows proves problematic; using soldered lead or zinc strips, standard glazing materials at the time, produces heavy windows prone to joint leakage.
+However, the method of bonding tiles together into serviceable windows proves problematic; using soldered lead or zinc strips, standard glazing materials at the time, produces heavy windows prone to joint leakage.

 A major breakthrough occurs when Pennycuick meets William Winslow, an American inventor from Chicago, Illinois.
 Winslow has invented an electro-glazing process using thin copper strips and an electrolytic bath; his new method bonds Pennycuick’s tiles into strong, rigid window panels that are both leak-proof and lightweight.